Skip to content

 Terminal Cmd+K generates a wrong command: The AI does not know your shell configuration.
 If it generates npm commands when you use pnpm, add “use pnpm for all package manager commands” to your global user rules (Tip 15).

-Bug Finder produces false positives: It over-reports on intentional patterns like deliberately unused variables or deliberate type widening.
-Treat its output as suggestions, not requirements.
-Fix what is obviously correct and ignore the noise.
+Bugbot produces false positives: It can over-report on intentional patterns like deliberately unused variables or deliberate type widening.
+Treat its inline comments as suggestions, not requirements — fix what is obviously correct and resolve the noise.
+Encode your intentional patterns in a .cursor/BUGBOT.md rules file so future reviews stop flagging them.

 Checkpoint restore leaves files in a weird state: If a checkpoint restore seems incomplete, check that all relevant files were tracked.
 Files that the agent created (rather than modified) sometimes need to be manually deleted after a restore.